rust-lang/lang-team/src/design_notes/eager_drop.md

 There are known footguns today with the timing of destructors and unsafe code.
 For example, `CString::new().as_ptr()` is a common thing people try to do that does not work.
 Eager destructors would enable more motion, which might exacerbate the problem.

+In addition, unsafe code means we might not be able to know the semantics associated with a destructor, such as what precisely a `Mutex<()>` guards, and moving a drop earlier *will* break some unsafe code in hard-to-detect ways.

 ## Alternatives

 - Scoped methods